microsoft/openjdk-proposals/ergonomics_profiles/readme.md

     -XX:ErgonomicsProfile=<balanced|dedicated>

-The `dedicated` ergonomics profile will be turned on by default if the JVM believes it is running in a dedicated environment (e.g. containers, cloud VMs).
-The `balanced` ergonomics profile is the default profile otherwise, and it is what the HotSpot JVM offers today.

 Users may also select a profile by setting this flag in the environment variable `JAVA_TOOL_OPTIONS`.

+**_Default profile selection_**

+The `balanced` ergonomics profile will be selected by default.

+If the JVM beleives it is running in a dedicated environment (e.g., containers) then the `dedicated` profile will be activated.

 **_Balanced profile_**